Abram Hale Smith

 Lili’s brother, aged 18

-I was blessed for 15 and one half years to have my heart touched every day by my beloved sister, Lili.
+I was blessed for 15 and one half years to have my soul touched every day by my beloved sister, Lili.
 She was the reason I smiled, and she was and still is my central source of inspiration.
 Lili possessed the most powerful and moving personality.
 One of her beautiful ear-to-ear smiles could cause butterflies in the stomachs of people around her and her gorgeous, bright, blue eyes could make people melt.
 She indeed was, inside and out, the most beautiful young woman I have ever seen.

 When we were younger I used to bug her to her boiling point.
 In our house, we have two televisions, and one remote would work for both sets.
 I would sneak upstairs, as she was happily watching Little People Big World, eating a bowl of ice cream, and turn off the television.
 Then I would run back down stairs laughing.
 Lili did not think this was funny, nor did she know I was messing with the television.
 I would repeat this process two or three more times before she came running down stairs and into the living room for a confrontation.
 Next I would hide in my room and sneak upstairs as she came down to confront me.
 Thinking no one was home, she returned upstairs both annoyed and confused.
 Little did she know that I was now under the bed with the remote.
 I would then proceed to turn the TV on and off even more along with turning the volume up and down.
 Lili would get up and hit the television and I would respond by fixing whatever it was that I had changed.
 Once she figured out I was under the bed we would laugh for what seemed an eternity.